ledif/ublue-torrent-mirror/README.md

 # Universal Blue Torrent Mirror

+To download a torrent, please visit https://gaia.feralhosting.com/ublue.

 This project contains the infrastructure and code to manage torrent mirroring of Universal Blue ISOs.
-For a full list of torrents, visit https://gaia.feralhosting.com/ublue.

 ## How To Add/Remove ISOs
 > [!IMPORTANT]